-NHS Scotland's national screening programmes are resuming in stages with new safety measures
+NHS Scotland's national screening programmes have resumed with new safety measures

 NHS Scotland's national screening programmes, which were paused in March because of coronavirus (COVID-19), are set to resume safely, carefully and in a series of stages.
 Cervical screening has already begun.